 Click here to learn more about the Dance MFA Program.

 MFA in Design

-The MFA Design program trains students in the best professional practices of regional and commercial theatre.
+The MFA Design program trains students of Costume Design, Lighting Design, Scenic Design, and Sound Design in the best professional practices of regional and commercial theatre.
 The design faculty are award-winning working professionals also committed to teaching.
 The design training program stresses an interaction with the works of many visual artists from a wide range of disciplines.
 We teach students traditional methods, but also encourage spontaneity, free of preconceptions.
 We train students to create designs that "comment" on the play and the text, not merely "illustrate" it.
 Students' talent and design work are showcased at a number of venues that have directly resulted in many national grants, awards, and other work opportunities for our alumni.

 Click here to learn more about the Design MFA Programs.

 MFA in Directing